leaish613/leaish613/README.md

 ### About Me

-- **Just do it!** - **LEEZA**
+🔭**Just do it!** - **LEEZA**

-- Passionate BTech Computer Science student with a keen interest in technology and a drive for problem-solving, eager to learn, adapt, and innovate, with a focus on creating impactful solutions.
+🌱Passionate BTech Computer Science student with a keen interest in technology and a drive for problem-solving, eager to learn, adapt, and innovate, with a focus on creating impactful solutions.

-- Front End Developer | Web Dev
+🤔Front End Developer | Web Dev

-- 📫 How to reach me: **leezaelizabeth613@gmail.com**
+📫 How to reach me: **leezaelizabeth613@gmail.com**
 <!-- - Passionate about **Python** and working in **Data Engineering** -->

 <!-- - I love to help people and grow as a community